 Properly Disposing Of Pay Stubs

-Once a year has gone by, you're probably safe getting rid of your pay stubs.
-But when you do move to the trash, make sure you get rid of them properly.
+So how long should you keep pay stubs?
+Long story short, once a year has gone by, you're probably safe getting rid of your pay stubs.
+When you do, move to the trash, make sure you get rid of them properly.
 These pay stubs contain sensitive personal information and you don't want them getting into the wrong hands.